Sanikadalal/BudgetBuddy/Readme.md

 <p  align="center">
-A simple JavaScript program to keep a track of savings and expenses.
+A simple JavaScript program to keep a track of savings and expenses of daily life .
 </p>

 <br>